We all want a better life. We all want a little more control over how the day goes, over what we do with our hours, and what we are able to achieve.

 It begins by realizing that when it comes to the life you live, you have two choices.
 You can be PRO-active or you can be RE-active.
 You can either decide how it’s going to go (pro-active), or you can leave it up to your surroundings to make that call for you (re-active).

 I started on my path to lifestyle design early, beginning at the age of 13.
 In my childhood I developed a love for reading, writing, healthy living, and helping others.
-I wanted to turn this passion for creativity into not only a job, but also an amazing livelihood.
+I wanted to turn this passion into not only a job, but also an amazing livelihood.

 I knew what I wanted to do.
 I just didn’t know exactly how to do it.
 But I realized that I needed to eliminate everything that didn’t take me in that direction.